20+ Small Kitchen Ideas on a Budget

 Do you have too little kitchen space and are on a strict budget?
-Make your kitchen appear stylish and functional despite its size by following these affordable ideas that utilize every inch of the space.
+Okay, no problem.
+You can make your kitchen appear stylish and functional despite its size by following these affordable ideas that utilize every inch of the space.

-Here are 22 small kitchen ideas on a budget:
+Here are 20+ small kitchen ideas on a budget.

 1. Store Items Vertically to Save Space